Nenfarious/lsdmc-beginner/README.md

-### Paper API 1.21.4+ – A hands-on PaperAPI starter kit for Java devs
+### Paper API 1.21.4+ – A hands-on starter kit for Java devs

-If you already write Java.
+You already write Java.
 These notes fill the Minecraft-specific gaps so you can compile something useful **today** and avoid newbie pitfalls.

 ---